MarcusTo/store-project/README.md

 ## Overview

-Electronic Emporium is an online store dedicated to providing a curated selection of high-quality electronic products.
+-  is an online store dedicated to providing a curated selection of high-quality electronic products.
 Our focus includes iPhones, Macs, Computers, AirPods, and associated services like repairs and maintenance.

 ## Features